rangermeier/flaskberry/README.md

  - shutdown and reboot
  - mount and unmout disks, USB drives, etc.
+ - HTML movie player
- - simplistic HTML movie player, remote controllable via WebSockets
+   - remote controllable via WebSockets
+   - subtitle support through [opensubtitles.org][0]

 **Warning** Please bear in mind, that by running Flaskberry you are exposing an unsecured power off switch to your Raspberry Pi to the network and